March 2026 Recap: Product Execution Meets Market Proof

 Callan Sarre Framed the Product Story on Synopsis Events

-Callan Sarre brought the Unified Bitcoin App into a broader industry conversation during an appearance on the Synopsis Events podcast.
+Callan Sarre brought the Unified Bitcoin Router into a broader industry conversation during an appearance on the Synopsis Events podcast.
 Rather than leading with technical novelty, Sarre anchored the discussion around faster redemption times and a more coherent end-to-end user experience.
 That distinction matters.
 Protocol teams often default to feature announcements, but Sarre connected product design decisions directly to user outcomes: less friction, faster access to capital, and a clearer path from intent to execution.

 Looking Ahead